simon-ritchie/apysc/docstring_markdowns/apysc/_html/html_util.md

 **[Returns]**

 - `result`: bool
-  - If the target line is script line, then True will be set.
+  - If the target line is a script line, this interface returns True.